Skip to content

 The first drawback that I have with the Legends Relay Shorts is that their liner construction could be better for two reasons.
 First, I did find that it could ride up at times based on the workout I was doing.

-More specifically, when I was doing things like power clean sets with multiple reps or doing something like box jumps where I’m going through rapid hip extension, I found that the liner has an issue with staying down.
+More specifically, when I was doing things like power clean sets with multiple reps or box jumps where I was going through rapid hip extension, I found that the liner had an issue staying down.

 I feel like it would be better if they turned this into a compression liner versus its current state.
 Second, the phone pocket on the liner is okay, but it’s not really the best for things like running or cross-training sessions where you want your phone on you.